uni-assist Application Guide: Step-by-Step for Studienkolleg Admission (2026)

 Required Documents Checklist

-Here is a complete list of documents you will typically need for a Studienkolleg application through uni-assist:
+Here is a complete list of documents you need for a Studienkolleg application through uni-assist:

 Educational certificates (mandatory):